 Your employer should give you an Offer of Employment number if your work permit is LMIA-exempt.
 If you require an LMIA, your prospective employer should provide you with a copy of the ESDC’s LMIA and your employment contract.

 If you bring family members to Canada, you must submit marriage and birth certificates.
 You’ll need to fill out the Statutory Declaration of Common-Law Union if you’re in a common-law relationship and your partner will join you in Canada (IMM 5409).

 If you are not a citizen of the country or territory from which you are applying, you must provide proof of your current immigration status in that country or territory.

-You must ensure that all copies of your documents for your Canadian work permit application are certified, as with any official undertaking.
+You must ensure that all copies of your Canadian work permit application documents are certified, as with any official undertaking.
 This means that a person with authority, known in some countries as an oath commissioner, will have to examine the original document and compare it to the copy before stamping and dating it.

-You must also provide certified copies of original documents that have been translated, including the original document as well as the English or French translations.
-Furthermore, if your translator is not a professional, you will be required to obtain an affidavit from them.
+You must also provide certified copies of original documents that have been translated, including the original document and the English or French translations.
+Furthermore, if your translator is not a professional, you must obtain an affidavit from them.

-Biometrics is an important part of the application process for a work permit.
+Biometrics is an integral part of the application process for a work permit.
 Your fingerprints will need to be taken at a biometric centre.
-If you’ll be bringing your family along, they’ll need theirs taken as well.
-You’ll also need to have your photo taken as part of your biometrics.
+If you bring your family along, they’ll also need theirs taken.
+You’ll also need your photo taken as part of your biometrics.

-If you find yourself in Canada and need to apply for a work permit, you must do so at a designated Service Canada centre.
+If you find yourself in Canada and apply for a work permit, you must do so at a designated Service Canada Centre.

-You won’t need to include paper photos in your work visa application if you submit biometric fingerprints and photos.
+If you submit biometric fingerprints and photos, you won’t need to include paper photos in your work visa application.